 Mumps is a viral infection of the parotid glands.
-These glands are located on the side of the face, near the ear.
-Because of the mumps vaccine, this condition is not as common as it once was in the United States.
+These glands are on the side of the face near the ear.
+Because of the mumps vaccine, this illness is not as common as it once was.

 |Swollen Parotid Gland|

 Mumps is caused by a virus.
 It is spread through contact with an infected person's saliva.

 Factors that may raise your chance of mumps are:

 - Living or traveling to places where mumps are common

 - Being in crowded settings, such as a college dormitory

 - Having a weakened immune system, even if you have been vaccinated

 Not all people with mumps have symptoms.
 When they do occur, they often happen 2 to 3 weeks after exposure.